kubeflow/website/content/docs/aws/customizing-aws.md

 ### Customize your Amazon EKS cluster

-Before you run `kfctl apply -V -f ${CONFIG}`, you can edit the cluster configuration file to change cluster specification before you create the cluster.
+Before you run `kfctl apply -V -f ${CONFIG_FILE}`, you can edit the cluster configuration file to change cluster specification before you create the cluster.

 Cluster configuration is stored in `${KF_DIR}/aws_config/cluster_config.yaml`.
 Please see [eksctl](https://eksctl.io/) for configuration details.